iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     This script is intended to give you some experience working with Google Earth Engine, even if you have never done any computer programming before.
-    You'll notice that all of the lines of this script, except the first step and the function definitions, are commented out - each line starts with a comment symbol, '//' run a command, you'll need to remove the comment symbol from the beginning of the line.
+    You'll notice that all of the lines of this script, except the first step and the function definitions, are commented out - each line starts with a comment symbol, '//'.
+    To run a command, you'll need to remove the comment symbol from the beginning of the line.

     -----------------------------------------------------------------------------------------------------
     */